tyteck/elascripts/README.md

 # Elascripts

 ## Introduction
-This is a set of little script that allow user to ask some question to one elasticsearch server.
+This is a set of scripts that allow user to get informations from elasticsearch server.

 This work as a cli command (no gui).